 Late on Monday, October 19, 2020, the New York State Department of Labor began issuing guidance on the New York State Sick Leave Law, which was added to the State’s Labor Law in April of this year.
-You can read more about it in a previous blog post.
 As a reminder, this law mandates most private sector employers provide paid safe and sick leave to all of their employees upon commencement of employment at an accrual rate of at least one hour of sick leave for every thirty hours worked.
 The State’s guidance and FAQs can be found here on the New York State Department of Labor website.
 While this guidance clarifies some of the questions that arose after the law was issued, it does not address many aspects of the new law.
 For that reason, we anticipate the State will continue to update the guidance and FAQs and possibly issue more detailed regulations, hopefully before employees can begin using this leave on January 1, 2021.

 Below are some of the important points addressed by the current guidance and FAQs:

 - Accruing Hours.
 Employees will only accrue sick leave during hours physically worked in New York State.
 Sick leave accrues during time that would be considered hours worked, such as on-call time, training time, and travel time.
 It does not accrue during time spent taking sick leave or during non-working hours.
 When employees are paid on a non-hourly basis, accrual of sick leave is measured by the actual length of time spent performing the work.

 - Caps on Accrual.
 Employers may impose a cap on accrual, which corresponds to the total amount of sick leave an employee is entitled to receive.
 For example, if an employee is entitled to accrue 40 hours of paid sick leave per year, an employer can stop the accrual of sick time for the remainder of the year once an employee has accrued 40 hours of sick leave.